 Performing Artists Online Magazine believes that giving up on a goal is unacceptable.
 Since 2008 the company has made a commitment to support literacy organizations.
 Currently the magazine provides assistance through two programs; Your Journey Begins With One Step, and Literacy Is A Lifestyle.

 Are you interested in making a positive impact in someone’s life?
-Why not give to a literacy foundation?
+Why not join PA Magazine and give to a literacy foundation?
 Your contribution can go to a child, an adult, or a family that wants to better themselves.

 The following organizations are established literacy programs:

 Kids In Need – Created in 1995, Kids In Need is a non-profit organization that gives school supplies to children in America.

 Reading Is Fundamental – Reading Is Fundamental began helping kids in 1966.
 The foundation has supporters in every US state.
 The company provides free books and other literacy resources to countless children.

 ProLiteracy – 10 years ago Literacy Volunteers of America and Laubach Literacy International joined forces to create ProLiteracy.
 Today the non-profit company works to educate adults in reading, writing, technology, and learning English.

 National Center for Family Literacy – Established in 1989, the National Center for Family Literacy’s mission is to involve the entire family in the learning process.
 With assistance from teachers and volunteers, the organization is able to bring family literacy programs to the community.

 Does your organization provide services that support reading and writing?
 Is your company looking for assistance?